 Each and every employee of your mission-based organization should be a part of at least one online discussion group, and subscribe to at least one email newsletter, relating to their job.
 Why?
 It offers a simple, easy way to get employees connected to important news and resources they need in their jobs.
 It's professional development!
 It also will help them to become better communicators online.

 Disclaimer: No guarantee of accuracy or suitability is made by the poster/distributor.
 This material is provided as is, with no expressed or implied warranty.

-Permission is granted to copy, present and/or distribute a limited amount of material from this web site without charge to recipients if the information is kept intact and without alteration, and is credited to:
+Permission is granted to copy, present and/or distribute a limited amount of material from my web site (up to five pages) without charge if the information is kept intact and without alteration, and is credited to:

-Otherwise, please contact me for permission to reprint, present or distribute these materials (for instance, in a class or book you intend to charge for).
+Otherwise, please contact me for permission to reprint, present or distribute these materials (for instance, in a class or book or online event for which you intend to charge).